-- 1. From the Start screen, type s, and then select Sound Recorder. - Click Start Recording and speak into the microphone.
+- 1. From the Start screen, type sound, and then select Sound Recorder from the list of apps. - Click Start Recording and speak into the microphone.
 Save the file to your desktop. - 3.
 Open a multimedia program and play the recording.